Top 5 3rd Quarter Trades of Ke - GuruFocus.com

 The price-to-GF Value ratio is 0.58, earning the stock a GF Value rank of 8.

-The guru established a new position worth 31,752 shares in AMEX:LNG, giving the stock a 4.35% weight in the equity portfolio.
-Shares traded for an average price of $151.67 during the quarter.
+The guru sold out of their 83,920-share investment in NAS:GOOG.
+Previously, the stock had a 6.02% weight in the equity portfolio.
+Shares traded for an average price of $111.66 during the quarter.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.